Mirza-AB/Project/README.md

 Product.java is the class file with different static methods to perform various operations and ShopApp is the main method file with a menu-driven interface

 ### Running Shop App
-This application runs and used in the terminal window
+This application runs and is used in the terminal window